What is credit?

 The credit reporting bodies we use are:

-Do you put aside a bit from your pay packet each month?
-Even a modest bank account with a short savings history suggests you’re a reliable character.
+Simply put, we’re looking for proof of steady, regular income—each week, or each month.
+It’s also important to know whether you put some of your income aside each month.
+Even a modest bank account with a short savings history suggests you’re a reliable borrower.

 Your assets

-Retirees, for example, may not have high incomes, but will have significant assets in reserve.
+Retirees, for example, may not have high incomes, but may have significant assets in reserve.
 So long as these are reasonably liquid, they’ll boost your creditworthiness.

 Your debts